Koss86/tokyobash/README.md

 #### No Make

-If you dont have make, use these gcc commands:
+If you dont have make, use these gcc commands in the top level of the tokyobash repository:
 ```
 gcc -c src/tokyobash.c
 gcc -c src/lib/tokyobashlib.c